 Try patterns like plaid, stripes, graphic tees, racing stripes, and camo (if you can find it in bold colors).
 Consider texture and textiles as well.
 If you love the water, fabrics that look like neoprene will hint at your inner mermaid.
 A lot of classic style clothes, like polo shirts, are now being made in technical fabrics.

-Camo is a classic hunting pattern, and the utility jacket and boots add more sportiness to my outfit.
-The crossbody style of my bag is also ideal for Sporty Classic because it’s hands-free.
-The accessories are Edgy Classic, but you can combine any of the Twists!
+Camo is a classic hunting pattern, and the utility jacket and boots add more sportiness to my outfit on the left.
+The crossbody style of my bag is also ideal for Active Chic because it’s hands-free.
+The accessories are Edgy Chic, but you can combine any of the Twists!

 One of the key details to a sporty classic look is layers.
 Sporty people need to be able to shed layers because they get hot while doing their activity of choice, even if that’s walking to work.
 That can be achieved with outerwear, layering a button-up or sweater over a tee, or even a shirt tied around the waist, or a sweater around the shoulders for an apres tennis look.

 This sporty outfit was perfect for a busy travel day.
 The down jacket is lightweight and packable, the hoodie added extra layering options (I wore a black tee underneath because I was traveling from snow to the beach).